CCPA isn't just another GDPR. Here's what it means for NZ and AU businesses

 In May 2018, a massive piece of data privacy and security legislation came into effect – perhaps you’ve heard of it?
 The General Data Protection Regulation (or GDPR as it’s more commonly known) is a law designed to give the power back to the people of the European Union, at least with regards to their data.
-Among other things, the GDPR gives EU citizens the right to ask for their data to be deleted, prevents companies from obtaining personal data without explicit consent and forces businesses to immediately notify customers in the case of a data breach or hack.
+Among other things, the GDPR gives EU citizens and residents the right to ask for their data to be deleted, prevents companies from obtaining personal data without explicit consent and forces businesses to immediately notify customers in the case of a data breach or hack.

 ...and now California is joining in the fun!